 Why We Love Small Ceiling Fans

-Small ceiling fans are the perfect solution for smaller bedrooms, kitchen nooks and compact offices.
-Most small room ceiling fans mount flush or close to the ceiling, taking up little to no ceiling space while still serving a functional purpose.
-They also offer a much smaller blade span than what you are used to with common ceiling fan sizes, allowing their design to be that much more unique and save space.
-Take a look at these mini and small ceiling fan options to find something for your space.
+Small ceiling fans are the perfect solution for smaller bedrooms, breakfast nooks and compact home offices.
+Most small room ceiling fans mount flush or close to the ceiling, taking up little to no ceiling space while still serving a functional purpose of keeping your rooms comfortably cool.
+This well-curated selection of fans offer a much smaller blade span than what you are used to with common ceiling fan sizes, allowing their design to be that much more unique and to save space.
+You'll quickly notice these fans may be small in diameter, but they are big in personality.

 The first thing to consider with a small-blade ceiling fan is, of course, its size.
 These ceiling fan options have a much smaller blade span than you are used to, but you will still want to measure your room to make sure the ceiling can properly accommodate one of these fans.
-Use our Ceiling Fan Size Guide to help you gauge the best small ceiling fan for your space.
+With measuring tape in hand, look for the width, diameter and height your space can accommodate.
+You'll also want to decide if your new fan will mount flush with the base of the ceiling or if it needs to extend with the help of a downrod.
+Keep in mind ceilings higher than a standard 8-feet will likely require a downrod.
+Consider using the Ceiling Fan Size Guide to help you gauge the best ceiling fan for your exact application.
 You'll also want to take note of the fan's CFM metrics to ensure it will help move the amount of air you are expecting it to.
-If you have any questions about the small ceiling fans featured here, please call our experts at 877.445.4486.
+And finally, with size dimensions mapped out, you're ready to refine your choices by color, finishes and special features.
+If you have any questions about the small ceiling fans featured here, please call our fan experts at 877.445.4486.

 On the complete opposite end of the ceiling fan spectrum are large ceiling fans.
-Converse to the small fans in this assortment, large fans feature a much bigger blade sweep and can move a significant amount of air.
-If you need a fan for a large living room, a great room, a warehouse or even a big outdoor area, look to our selection of big ceiling fans.
-Finally, be sure to check out the Lumens Fan Buyer Guide.
-We offer helpful tips to understand how ceiling fans are measured, the energy-efficiency of a ceiling fan, where a modern ceiling fan works best and much more.
+Converse to the small fans in this curated assortment, large fans feature a much bigger blade sweep (typically 60" or greater) and can move a significant amount of air.
+If you need a fan for a large living room, a great room, a warehouse or even a big outdoor living area, look to the selection of big ceiling fans.
+Consider bringing the look and feel of the outdoors inside with a rustic ceiling fan.
+Rustic fans feature wood elements and darker tones to give homes a decidely lodge look.
+Finally, check out the ceiling fans with lights to effectively kill two birds with one stone.